Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Current standardisation directions

-Although harmonised standards are meant to provide the structured guidance needed to implement the AI Act in practice, the Joint Research Centre (JRC) report \textit{Harmonised Standards for the European AI Act} emphasises that standards should consist of a small number of horizontal requirements, applicable across different AI systems and sectors, complemented by sector-specific provisions only when strictly necessary~\cite{JRC139430}.
-At the same time, the report expects these horizontal requirements to be “sufficiently prescriptive and clear” to support practical application for specific use and the identified risks, guiding providers in selecting appropriate tests and measures.
-Therefore, the report demands standards to be both generic and context-sensitive, a hardly feasible ambition.
-By contrast, the \citet{EU2023StandardisationAI} is much more straightforward and specifies in concrete terms what European standards should deliver.
-The request indeed calls for European standards to take into account the risks common (horizontal) to AI systems in general.
-Yet, notwithstanding their horizontal nature, it also makes clear that standards may—and where relevant should—provide specifications for particular domains and use cases, taking into account the intended purpose and context of use of those systems.
-In addition, standards must reflect the generally acknowledged state of the art and provide concrete, verifiable technical specifications, including design and development requirements, as well as verification, validation and testing procedures.
-Finally, even if it is not possible to cover every specific intended purpose, standards are expected to set out at least a range of technical options that providers can assess and implement in light of the purpose of their system, together with guidance on how such options should be applied.
-Therefore, the request explicitly acknowledges the need for a context-sensitive approach and this makes it difficult to argue that horizontal standards alone could fulfil the mandate.
-Horizontal standardisation may be advantageous for efficiency in development and maintainability, but when the requirements to standardise vary significantly with context—as in the case of robustness—it risks becoming overly generic and detached from actual practice.
+The Joint Research Centre (JRC) report \textit{Harmonised Standards for the European AI Act} emphasises that standards should consist of a small number of horizontal requirements, applicable across different AI systems and sectors, complemented by sector-specific provisions only when strictly necessary~\cite{JRC139430}.
+On the other hand, the report expects standards to be “sufficiently prescriptive and clear” to support practical application for specific use and the identified risks, guiding providers in selecting appropriate tests and measures.
+The report thus expects standards to be both broadly applicable and context-sensitive, a hardly feasible ambition.
+The AI Act itself recognises the need for context sensitivity.
+Article 15 refers to an “appropriate” level of robustness and more generally ties obligations to the system’s intended purpose, which suggests that robustness cannot be treated as a uniform requirement across all AI systems and raises the question of whether horizontal standards can concretely capture context sensitivity.
+The \citet{EU2023StandardisationAI} is more straightforward about what European standards should deliver.
+The request calls for European standards to take into account the risks common (horizontal) to AI systems in general.
+Yet, notwithstanding their horizontal nature, it also makes clear that standards may and, where relevant, should provide specifications for particular domains and use cases, taking into account the intended purpose and context of use of those systems.
+Standards must also reflect the acknowledged state of the art and provide concrete, verifiable technical specifications, including design and development requirements, as well as verification, validation and testing procedures.
+Even if not every specific intended purpose can be covered, standards are expected to set out at least a range of technical options that providers can assess and implement in light of their system’s purpose, together with guidance on how such options should be applied.
+The request thus explicitly acknowledges the need for a context-sensitive approach, making it difficult to argue that horizontal standards alone could fulfil the mandate.
+Horizontal standardisation may support efficiency and maintainability, but when the requirements vary significantly with context, as in the case of robustness, it risks becoming overly generic and detached from practice.